MathStuff/Matrices/README.md

 Matrix.p #Prints the dimensions, wheter or not the matrix is square and the grid.
 If dtype is dataframe, column names are also printed

 Matrix.decimal #Returns the chosen amount of decimal digits to round while printing.
 Can be used to set it's value

-Matrix.directory #Returns the directory of the matrix if there is any given

 Matrix.matrix #Returns the matrix's rows as lists in a list